Zharay/BitburnerBotnet/README.md

 `RequiredThreads = ((MoneyAvailable - MoneyThreshold) / HackChance) - NumThreadsHacking`

+### shareCPU.js (4.00 GB)
+Sharing is a functionality used only on your home or purchased servers that will give hacking contracts and reputation generation a percentage boost for each thread actively running it.
+Unlike the above scripts, this script does not report to the coordinator nor does it have any conditions to run other than having Port 17 set (for now).

 ## auto-spread-v2.js (4.95 GB)
 Will seek out, root, copy files to, and begin scripts for all servers in the network.
 It will keep searching for new servers until you have all programs to do so.
 This is where the coordinator starts, getting a full list of all servers in the BitNode.
 This script also doubles as a means to refresh all files across the network.
 That way, any changes made on the home server will be reflected by the rest when this is done.